percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.4.0.md

 ## Using cloud roles to authenticate on the object storage for backups

 Percona Operator for PostgreSQL has introduced a new feature that allows users to authenticate to AWS S3 buckets via [IAM roles  :octicons-link-external-16:](https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/iam-roles.html).
-Now Operator [This enhancement](backups-storage.md#iam) significantly improves security by eliminating the need to manage S3 access keys directly, while also streamlining the configuration process for easier backup and restore operations.
+Now Operator [This enhancement](../backups-storage.md#iam) significantly improves security by eliminating the need to manage S3 access keys directly, while also streamlining the configuration process for easier backup and restore operations.

-To use this feature, user should add annotations both to spec and backup subsections of Customr Resource:
+To use this feature, user should add annotations both to spec and backup subsections of Custom Resource:

 ```yaml
 spec: